Nayim

 He scored a last-minute goal for Real Zaragoza in the 1995 UEFA Cup Winners' Cup Final against Arsenal, with a 45-yard lob in the final minute of extra time.
 Over eight seasons in La Liga, he appeared in 130 matches and scored five goals.

-Having started his professional career with Barcelona, Nayim also represented Tottenham for five years.
+He started his professional career with Barcelona and also represented Tottenham for five years, making over 100 league appearances.